 It might seem like a good idea to lodge your tax return as soon as the financial year ends - with costs of living rising you might be hoping for a refund, or you might just want to tick it off your to-do list for another 12 months.
-But the ATO has warned that early July lodgers are twice as likely to make mistakes on their returns, and recommends that tax returns be submitted later in July.
+But the ATO has warned taxpayers that early July lodgers are twice as likely to make mistakes on their returns, and is encouraging taxpayers to take their time and get it right.